shivam13juna/ChoosyViking/README.md

 ## 🎮 What does this mod do?

-This plugin provides fine-grained control over Valheim's auto-pickup system:
+This plugin provides simple control over Valheim's auto-pickup system:

-- **3 modes**: Normal Valheim behavior, ignore specific items, or ignore nothing
+- **Single mode**: Only ignore items that are in your ignore list
 - **Interactive item management**: Click items in inventory + press `I` to add/remove from ignore list
 - **No config file editing**: Manage ignore list entirely in-game
-- **Configurable controls**: Customize toggle and modifier keys
-- **In-game controls**: Press `Left Ctrl + L` to cycle through modes (configurable)
+- **Empty by default**: No items are ignored until you add them
-- **Real-time feedback**: On-screen messages show current mode and item changes
+- **Real-time feedback**: On-screen messages show when items are added/removed
 - **Improved compatibility**: Updated for latest Valheim and BepInEx versions
 - **Better error handling**: Comprehensive logging and error recovery